hz3BbEGw/GA/README.md

 # Genetic Algorithm Student Assignment Solver

 This project implements a Genetic Algorithm (GA) to solve a student-group assignment problem.
-It mirrors the interface and features of the CP-SAT based solver.

 ## Features